stateful/docs.runme.dev/docs/configuration/archiving.md

 title: Archiving Feature
 ---

-The archiving feature in Runme is designed to allow users store and manage the outputs generated from executed markdown shells.
-This feature is essential for preserving outputs for future reference or as historical data points.
+The archiving feature in Runme allows users to hide outputs generated from markdown cells, reducing clutter and preserving outputs for future reference.
 It leverages the [Runme Cloud](https://app.runme.dev/welcome), ensuring secure and accessible storage.
-The data stored is end to end encrypted.
+The data stored is end-to-end encrypted.

 ## How to Utilize the Archiving Feature